bradchristie/taminations-flutter/assets/info/about.md

 ---

-## Taminations version 1.6.54 built 2023-03-06
+## Taminations version 1.6.55 built 2023-03-09
 Copyright 2023 by Brad Christie.
 This is free software, and you are welcome to modify and redistribute it under the terms of the [GNU GPL license](http://www.gnu.org/licenses/gpl.html).

 ## What's New
-* Improve embed code and add embed for definitions
-* All 8 Diamond Circulate from all thar-like formations
-* Sequencer changes:
-  * Code for Lateral Substitute
+* Fix for some animations not playing
-  * Add selectors for Dancers Facing In / Out
-  * Improvements for Triple Boxes, including Adjust to Triple Boxes

 For a detailed history of changes, view the
 [Git log](https://github.com/bradchristie/taminations-flutter/commits/main)